-This is a good option for the battery-powered Doorbell 1 and 2, although you won’t be able to hardwire it when attached to the door because the cables will obviously snag when you open/close the door (unless you leave lots of slack on the cables, which is obviously dangerous around a door!).
+This is a good option for the battery-powered Doorbells (1, 2, 3 and 4), although you won’t be able to hardwire it when attached to the door because the cables will obviously snag when you open/close the door (unless you leave lots of slack on the cables, which is obviously dangerous around a door!).

 Installing it centrally on your door will actually give great video captures because your visitors will appear fairly central in the videos – unlike many videos which show your visitors on one side.

 If all the above solutions aren’t possible (or you’re not able/willing to drill into the outside of your house), another option is to use the Ring Peephole Cam – also called the Ring Door View Cam in other parts of the world.

 This involves removing your door’s peephole, and replacing it with this smart camera (that looks similar to the Ring Doorbell Pro) – mounting it inside, not outside, your property.

 It then gives all the same benefits: two-way communication, motion-activated notifications and HD video.